AdobeDocs/campaign-standard.en/help/audiences/using/confirming-subscription-to-a-service.md

 This section describes how to send an automatic custom confirmation email to the profiles who subscribe to a specific service.

+When you want to send a confirmation message for a subscription (or unsubscription), you can use the default message.
+However:
+* You can only personalize this default message with fields from the event context, which are limited.
+* This message will be the same for all services that use the default mode, which can be somehow restrictive if your are using several services for example.
+* The default message is not availble from the Adobe Campaign transactional messages list.
+You can only edit it from the services or landing pages where it is used.

+You may want to create a custom confirmation message.
 To do this, you must create and configure a transactional message.
 This message can be referenced :
 * From the service itself.
 For more on this, see [Configuring confirmation message from a service](../../audiences/using/confirming-subscription-to-a-service.md#configuring-confirmation-message-from-service]).
 * From a subscription landing page.
 For more on this, see [Configuring confirmation message from a landing page](../../audiences/using/confirming-subscription-to-a-service.md#configuring-confirmation-message-from-landing-page).